Spark-clustering-notebook/Clustering4Ever-Notebooks/README.md

 ### Additional informations
 * To change port number if it is necessary (/bin/spark-notebook -Dhttp.port=8888)
-* Edit Notebook Metadata if you want to add another API
+* Edit Notebook Metadata if you want to add/modify API version